wp-plugins/os-integration/readme.txt

 == Changelog ==
 = 2.0 =
-* Release date: December 6, 2014
+* Release date: TBD
+* Added: Preview of image and background in the general tab.
 * Added: Featured images are now supported in locally hosted XML Live Tiles.
 * Added: Hooked in to the admin header load to support favicons in the admin panel.
 * Added: Strip WordPress 4.3's Site Icon meta data so we don't get a conflict.